medic/cht-conf/README.md

 #### Using the image

-The Docker image can be used as a [VSCode Development Container](https://code.visualstudio.com/docs/devcontainers/containers) (easiest) or as a standalone Docker utility.
+The Docker image can be used as a [VS Code Development Container](https://code.visualstudio.com/docs/devcontainers/containers) (easiest) or as a standalone Docker utility.

 Install [Docker](https://www.docker.com/).
 If you are using Windows, you also need to enable the [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) to perform the following steps.

-##### VSCode Development Container
+##### VS Code Development Container

-If you want to develop CHT apps with VSCode, you can use the Docker image as a Development Container.
-This will allow you to use the `cht-conf` utility and its associated tech stack from within VSCode (without needing to install dependencies like NodeJS on your host system).
+If you want to develop CHT apps with VS Code, you can use the Docker image as a Development Container.
+This will allow you to use the `cht-conf` utility and its associated tech stack from within VS Code (without needing to install dependencies like NodeJS on your host system).

-See the [CHT Documentation](https://docs.communityhealthtoolkit.org/apps/tutorials/local-setup/#developing-with-vs-code-dev-container) for more information on building CHT apps with VSCode Development Containers.
+See the [CHT Documentation](https://docs.communityhealthtoolkit.org/apps/tutorials/local-setup/#developing-with-vs-code-dev-container) for more information on building CHT apps with VS Code Development Containers.

 ##### Standalone Docker utility

-If you are not using VSCode, you can use the Docker image as a standalone utility from the command line.
+If you are not using VS Code, you can use the Docker image as a standalone utility from the command line.
 Instead of using the `cht ...` command, you can run `docker run -it --rm -v "$PWD":/workdir medicmobile/cht-app-ide ...`.
 This will create an ephemeral container with access to your current directory that will run the given cht command.
 (Do not include the `cht` part of the command, just your desired actions/parameters.)

 Run the following command inside the project directory to bootstrap your new CHT project: